-A third issue follows from this observation, turning about authority and representativity: who can speak for the large religious communities?
+A third issue follows from this observation, turning about authority and “representativity”: who can speak for the large religious communities?
 Clearly there is no single religious voice or perspective, and rarely are formal religious leaders (even, for example, the Catholic Pope) “representative” in a democratic sense.
 This links to significant issues around women’s roles and gender norms.
 Religious community positions fall along a wide range, notwithstanding a common assumption that there are fixed religious positions reflecting patriarchal attitudes.
 In practice religious voices include some of the strongest advocates for women’s rights as well as opponents to them (United Nations Population Fund 2016).
 Nonetheless formal religious leadership tends to be heavily dominated by men and not all of them embrace the principle of full equality between men and women.
 Since women’s empowerment is a central tenet in development approaches, exclusion of women from many decision-making circles is problematic and counterproductive.
 Engaging women is possible (indeed an irony is that women tend to rank higher than men on religiosity indices) but it takes a special effort.

 Differences in priorities and starting assumptions present other challenges.
 A recent exchange (that I witnessed) about education in the Middle East, involving a priest and a development economist, illustrates some of the issues involved.
 Both were keenly interested in the topic but approached it from quite different perspectives.
 The priest launched into a discussion of a proposed exchange program between a UK theological college and Al-Azhar University in Egypt that would enhance knowledge and understanding among religious leaders.
 The economist saw no interest in the topic.
 When I asked how far he engaged on the content of curriculum he asserted that his goal was value-free education, to the priest’s horror.
 In this instance, the challenges of educating religious leaders was not on the economist’s priority agenda so he was poorly equipped to appreciate operational issues, and his reference to values-free education (by which he meant non-ideological, non-rote) fed the priest’s worst preconceptions of secular approaches.
 The discordance brought the discussion to a halt.
 More broadly, while both religious and non-religious institutions have a keen interest in education from many perspectives, differences in priorities and even vocabulary can be barriers to meaningful dialogue and partnership.

 Approaches colored by understandings of a “clash of civilizations” represent further obstacles to constructive engagement around religion.
-The current focus on CVE, or countering or preventing violent extremism, highlights religious dimensions, often in highly simplified terms.
+The current focus on CVE/PVE, or countering or preventing violent extremism, highlights religious dimensions, often in highly simplified terms.
 Religious tensions dominate many discussions as does a focus on such tensions within Islamic communities, even where extremist tendencies among numerous religious traditions are acknowledged.
 Analysis of religious dimensions thus tends to focus on links to violence and conflict.
 The potential peacemaking and peacebuilding roles of religious actors receive increasing focus (witness, for example, the Network of Religious and Traditional Peacemakers, supported by the Finnish government), but primarily in the context of a focus on violence and extremism.
 Religious dimensions of conflict and roles in fragile states have great significance but the focus on violence including funding of research and action detracts from broader agendas.